Enhance Operational Framework

 Strengthening information security

-Number of global information security education sessions Global 4 sessions 4 sessions
+Number of global information security education sessions Global 4 sessions + follow-up training 4 sessions + follow-up training (e-learning)

 Number of global e-mail training sessions 4 sessions 4 sessions